-The safety monitoring practices employed by this protocol (complete ophthalmologic exam, IOP monitoring, optical coherence tomography (OCT), fluorescein angiography (FA), vital signs, hematology, serum chemistry, urinalysis, physical exam, vital signs, and AE questioning) are adequate to protect the subjects' safety.
+The safety monitoring practices employed by this protocol (complete ophthalmologic exam, IOP monitoring, OCT, fluorescein angiography, vital signs, hematology, serum chemistry, urinalysis, physical exam, vital signs, and AE questioning) are adequate to protect the subjects' safety.
 There are also risks associated with the ophthalmic procedures required for participants in this study.
 However, these are all standard procedures that are widely performed in ophthalmology.